xcvk/supplant_website/README.md

 ## Our inspriation behind the project
 It's easy to accidentally discriminate against individuals, even without meaning to.
 We wanted to make a tool that helps people choose better words in everyday language to be more inclusive.

-## To Do List [x]
+## To Do List ✅

-[x] Replace discriminatory words with alternatives
+- [x] Replace discriminatory words with alternatives
-[x] Graphical user interface
+- [x] Graphical user interface
-[ ] Include more context specific situations for words [ ] Use machine learning based language processing
+- [ ] Include more context specific situations for words
+- [ ] Use machine learning based language processing

 ## Built with:
   - Django